Famous lakes of New Zealand

 6. Lake Taupo

-Lake Taupo is located on the country’s North Island and was formed from the volcano of the same name.
-By surface area, it is known to be the largest lake in the country.
+The country’s North Island houses Lake Taupo, formed from the volcano of the same name.
+It holds the title of the largest lake in the country by surface area.
 The lake is roughly the size of Singapore so one can expect its humongous beauty.

 Due to its volcanic birth, Lake Taupo is home to year-round steam vents, geysers, and bubbling mud pools.
 In many areas of the lake, the water is pleasantly warm because of the geothermal forces below the surface.
 There are designated beach areas that are perfect for swimming and sunbathing.